 In cities and towns across the country, those who have means have stepped up to help their neighbors in need in the face of the Covid-19 pandemic.

-And they have used a popular – and widely misunderstood – tool to help: donor-advised funds (DAFs).
+And they have used a popular – and widely misunderstood – tool to help: donor-advised funds (DAFs), also known as a Giving Fund.